KayWa7/gencg_h2501/readme.md

 <iframe src="https://editor.p5js.org/KayWa7/full/nOf2DDTSl" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

 Next, I tried to sync the color change with the swings of the spirograph.
-Each swing must last one second.This endeavor ended however in this odd behavior:
+Each swing must last one second.
+This endeavor ended however in this odd behavior:

 {% raw %}
 <iframe src="https://editor.p5js.org/KayWa7/full/kZVAfPpA8" width="100%" height="450" frameborder="no"></iframe>